uc-cdis/cloud-automation/doc/ha-squid-migration.md

 The first option would mean little to no downltime, but would require more resources deployed at some point in time, which might mean of higher bills.

-The second option is instended for non critical environments as it might leave the kubernetes worker nodes without internet access while the HA squid instances come up.
+The second option is intended for non critical environments as it might leave the kubernetes worker nodes without internet access while the HA squid instances come up.
 Which could take up to 30 mins, depending on the case and the instance type selected.

-It worth noting than for the first option you could destroy the single instance model once you know HQ is in place.
+It worth noting than for the first option, you could destroy the single instance model once you know HA is in place.
 The best way to determine if it is, is to check on the default gateway for the route table for `private_kube` and `eks_private`, both should be pointing to an ENI belonging to an instance in the HA squid cluster.

 The following steps would show what needs to be done in order to deploy HA-squid in your commons.